Psychology of Defense Mechanisms

 Isolation of Affects

-Isolation of Affects is a defense against distressful emotions by attending only to the cognitive aspects of a distressing experience.
+Isolation of Affects is a defense against distressful emotions by attending only to the cognitive rather than the emotional aspects of a distressing experience.

 Omnipotence